gheenc/Computational-Methods/pset4/README.md

 ## Problem 1 - Gradient Descent
 **Is this a clean URL and why** No, this is not a Clean URL because it is querying and it is passing parameters into it to function e.g. searching for a=0.4 rather than stating a file path like a Clean URL would.

 I implemented a 2-D verision of the gradient descent that allows you to find the optimal choice of a and b by minimizing error.
 It defines fprime_a, fprime_b, and f, which calls to the API.
 H and Gamma are hardcoded as well as the starting point of a and b.
-I chose epsilon and an error tolerance as stopping criteria which are also hard coded. **It then cycles for a wanted range, calculating the fprime of a and b, updating that as the new a and b, then calculating fprime of those new values.
+I chose epsilon and an error tolerance as stopping criteria which are also hard coded. **It then cycles for a wanted range, calculating the fprime of a and b, updating that as the new a and b, then calculating fprime of those new values, thus we are slowly progressing along the descent to find the minima.
 This is how you are able to find the gradient despite not being able to directly compute it.**
 ```python
 def f(a, b):
     a = round(a, 6) # sending shorter floats to be nicer to server